joshop/mit-maker-portfolio/maker.md

 # Maker Portfolio - Josh Piety
-## Starblazer II - 3D Video Game for DOS & Windows
+## Starblazer games - 3D Video Game for DOS & Windows
-I was one of two lead developers on Starblazer II, a 3D space shooter video game inspired by games like Star Fox.
+I was one of two lead developers on Starblazer and Starblazer II, a 3D space shooter video game inspired by games like Star Fox.
 Since the game was designed to run on very old hardware, and through DOS, the game engine had to be custom created.

 <TODO\>